Taboo Tuesday (2004): Reception

 The Bradley Center had a maximum capacity of 18,000, which was reduced significantly for the event.
 This event grossed over $215,000 from an approximate attendance of 3,500.
 It also received 174,000 pay-per-view buys.
 Taboo Tuesday helped World Wrestling Entertainment earn $24.7 million in revenue from pay-per-view events versus $18.5 million the previous year, which was later confirmed by Linda McMahon on November 23, 2004 in a quarterly result.
-Canadian Online Explorer's professional wrestling section rated the event 5 out of 10 stars.
-The rating was lower than the Taboo Tuesday event in 2005, which was rated 7 out of 10 stars.
-The Steel cage match was rated a ten of ten stars.
-The Lingerie Pillow Fight match was rated zero out of 10 stars.
+Canadian Online Explorer's professional wrestling section rated the event five out of ten stars.
+The rating was lower than the Taboo Tuesday event in 2005, which was rated seven out of ten stars.
+The Steel cage match was rated a ten out of ten stars.
+The Lingerie Pillow Fight match was rated zero out of ten stars.

 The event was released on DVD on November 23, 2004.
 The DVD was distributed by the label, Sony Music Entertainment.